Becoming an Independent Financial Advisor

 • Join an existing office: If you want to explore independence but aren’t ready to take on full business ownership, we can help you find an existing office or advisor network where you can pursue your goals.

-• Supported independence with business ownership: LPL Strategic Wealth Services enables you to gain control over your business, book, and clients, while we handle virtually all aspects of the launch of your business, from startup capital to office set-up, and help you run it moving forward.
+• Supported independence with business ownership: LPL Strategic Wealth Service enables you to gain control over your business, book, and clients, while we handle virtually all aspects of the launch of your business, from startup capital to office set-up, and help you run it moving forward.

 • Traditional independence: Our Corporate RIA model gives you unprecedented scale, plus the freedom to run your business and manage your clients with our full support, including an exceptional service team, compliance and risk management, technology, and practice management and growth resources.